mujahirabbasi/FastAPIWebApp/README.md

 # FastAPI Web Application

 This FastAPI web application can be run locally using Docker.
-This guide will walk you through the steps to get started, including running the Docker container, installing dependencies, and starting the application.
+The following steps needs yo be followed in order to run the Docker container, install dependencies, and start the application.

 ## Setting up your local environment